You’re 30 weeks pregnant and in your 7th month of pregnancy!

 It’s a good idea to have a professional fit you, so you are comfortable now and have room to grow if necessary.

 Read Nursing Bras – When Should I Get A Nursing Bra? for more information.

 Those pesky pregnancy hormone symptoms you experienced earlier on are back.
 You might be surprised to notice more mood swings these days.

 It’s pretty normal to feel a little more emotional at this time in your pregnancy.

-You might be worried about the birth, or even wondering whether you’ll cope with parenthood.
+You might be worried about the arrival of your little one, or even wondering whether you’ll cope with parenthood.

-Your doctor or midwife can help if you’re experiencing depression during pregnancy.
+You must contact your doctor, midwife, or another healthcare provider if you’re experiencing depression during pregnancy.

-Many pregnant women start to experience pain in the rib cage in the last trimester.
+Many pregnant women start to experience pain in the rib cage during the last trimester.

 This happens when the top of your expanding uterus puts pressure on your ribs.

 Your baby can also stretch up and put extra pressure on your ribcage.